J0kErF/Simple-Unix-Shell/README.md

 Enter the commands you want to run.
 ### History
 The shell maintains a history of all the commands that have been run.
-You can access the history list by typing history.
+You can access the history list by typing `history`.

 ### Background execution
 You can run a command in the background by appending an & to the end of the command.
 For example, the following command will run the ls command in the background: